Nikolas Mählmann

 About Me:

-I am a 3rd year PhD-student in the Theoretical Computer Science Group at the University of Bremen supervised by Prof. Dr. Sebastian Siebertz.
+I am a postdoctoral researcher at the University of Bremen in the Theoretical Computer Science Group lead by Prof. Dr. Sebastian Siebertz, where I recently defended my PhD thesis.

 Publications: